7 Reminders for Women in Struggling Marriages

 I talk about boundaries so much because when you do not have boundaries in your relationship, it causes all kinds of dysfunction.
 It causes you to take on more responsibility than you should.
 Your husband’s problems.
 Let’s say your husband’s into porn and you’re like, oh, my gosh, I’m not pretty enough.
 I’m not sexy enough.
 I need to lose more weight.
 I need to gain more weight.
 I need to be more this, more that.
 He was probably doing porn before you ever knew him.
 So his issues are not your issues.
 So don’t take on his problems.

 This doesn’t mean that we’re uncaring and uncompassionate, and we’re like, oh, well, that’s not my problem, buddy.
 Figure it out.
 That’s not what I’m saying.
 Pray for that man.
 Encourage him, and support him however you can, but do not allow his burden or his problem to be saddled upon you.
-So now you’re so overwhelmed because you’re taking on all this stuff that you were never intended to carry.
+It’s easy in a struggling marriage to begin taking on all this stuff that you were never intended to carry.
 One of my favorite scriptures in the Bible is where Jesus says to cast your cares on me because I care for you (I Peter 5:7).
 In Matthew, he says that his yoke is easy and his burden is light (Matthew 11:28-30).

 Jesus is saying, I have a burden for you that’s easy and light.
 When we walk around so overwhelmed and pressed down and under so much stress, it’s because we are carrying a yoke or a burden that we were never intended to carry.
 And quite often, friends, it’s somebody else’s burden.
 It’s somebody else’s problem.
 In this case, most likely your husband’s issues.
 So kindly give those issues back to him.
 Let him own what is his, and you allow Jesus to give you a light and an easy burden.

-5. Even if you’re the problem, you’re not the problem.
+5. Even in your struggling marriage, you’re not the problem.

 I want to tell you that even if you’re the problem, you are not your problem.
 You are not a problem.
 Are you causing problems?
 Quite possibly.
 Do you have problems?
 Probably.
 But you are not your problem.
 Whatever “your problem is,” maybe you’re the one who’s unreliable or you’re the one who’s unfaithful.
 Even if you, as a woman, you’re listening and you’re the one.
 You don’t have to be defined by your issue.